MrTup1/Red-Dead-Website/README.md

 # Red-Dead-Website
- A project using HTML and CSS for red dead redemption 2
+ A project using HTML and CSS for Red Dead Redemption 2